acato-plugins/branded-social-images/readme.txt

 * fixed: some users report "function mime_content_type does not exist".
 This function should exist and indicates a broken/misconfigured server.
 To accommodate, fallback functions are in place.

 = 1.0.14 =
+* warning: Only install this version if your host has the "magic mime" extension properly configured (function mime_content_type exists)
 * important change: Switch from PNG output to JPG output.
 The reason is disk-space usage; the JPG takes only a fraction of the disk space and has practically the same quality.
 See the FAQ for more information.
 * fixed: showing debug information leaves image cache in locked state, preventing (re-)generation of image.
 * improved: interface will now scale on small displays.